 - It is used to lower cholesterol.

-- Take other drugs at least 1 hour before or 4 hours after you take this drug.
+- Have your child take other drugs at least 1 hour before or 4 hours after your child takes this drug.

-- If the tablet gets stuck after you swallow it, you may notice chest pain or pressure.
-If this happens, call your doctor right away.
-Do not take another tablet unless told to do so by your doctor.
+- If the tablet gets stuck after your child swallows it, your child may notice chest pain or pressure.
+If this happens, call the doctor right away.
+Do not give another tablet unless told to do so by the doctor.

 - Very bad belly pain.